 (Note: Some door closers come with a temporary plastic spacer tab that locks onto the hydraulic rod to maintain a little tension on the closer during installation.
 These tabs can just be popped off at this point.)

-Nearly all door closers have an adjustable “close rate”–the speed at which they shut without human interference.
+Nearly all door closers have an adjustable “close rate”.
+That’s the speed at which they shut without human interference.
 Getting the close rate right is crucial to your storm door functioning properly.

 To change your door’s close rate, just use a Phillips screwdriver to turn the little screw located at the end of the door closer arm.
-Clockwise turns usually increase tension, counter-clockwise turns back it off.
+Clockwise turns usually increase tension; counter-clockwise turns back the tension off.

 Test your door’s close rate by pushing it all the way open and letting it go.
 You want the door to swing to within several inches of shutting, pause there, then finish shutting gently on its own, fully latching into place.
 (Watch the video above for a good real-time example.)

 Also remember that storm doors will often shut differently when your main door is closed.
 Air pressure trapped between the two will affect the close rate, so try to find a tension that works for both situations.